-Each pixel fit consists of 15 data points (Stokes I, Q, and U for each of the five frequency bands) and a foreground fitting model can use from 8 to 12 parameters per pixel.
+Each pixel fit consists of 15 data points (Stokes I, Q, and U for each of the five frequency bands), and a foreground fitting model can use from 8 to 12 parameters per pixel.
 The fitting process produces a χ^2 value for each pixel.
-Normally the reduced χ^2 is found by dividing by the number of degrees of freedom.
-However, the true number of degrees of freedom in this case is difficult to determine because neither the data points nor the fitting parameters are statistically independent of one another.
-Using the MCMC chain for each pixel, though, it
+Normally, the reduced χ^2 is found by dividing by the number of DOF.
+However, the true